 Cúirt is an international festival.
 Where do the writers come from?

-In 2019, the international programme will feature writers from America, the UK, Albania, Poland, Ukraine, Italy, France, Slovenia, Croatia and Germany, as well as the very best of Irish authors.
+In 2020, the international programme will feature writers from England, Scotland and the USA, as well as the very best of Irish authors.

 It’s my first time attending Cúirt.
 What do you recommend?

 Welcome and we hope you have a wonderful Cúirt experience.
 Sign up to all of the events that catch your eye and enjoy a culture soaked three days from wherever you are in the world.